prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ### 1. Setting Up the Test Project

-The first step is to access the test project and make a backup of its build file so that it can be quickly restored when the test is done.
+The first step involves accessing the test project and backing up its `build.gradle.kts` file to restore it when the test is done quickly.

 ```kotlin
 testProject = File("src/test/resources/test-project")